poojanagrawal/mesalabs-day1/lab1/README.md

 choices of tables etc. In real scientific applications, you should always consider the impact of these settings, for instance by trying a few different values.
-In particular, there are a number numerical schemes and poorly calibrated physical parameters for which you should think carefully about the appropriate value.
+In particular, there are a number of numerical schemes and uncertain physical parameters for which you should think carefully about the appropriate value.
-You already encountered some of these today, namely the mixing length parameter $\alpha_{MLT}$ and the mixing by overshooting.
+You already encountered some of these today, namely the mixing length parameter $\alpha_{MLT}$ and convective overshooting.

-In this session, we'll explore the impact of overshooting in your model.
+In this session, we will explore the impact of overshooting in your model.
 Through your experiments and the lecturer's discussion of everyone's result, you will learn how you can find reasonable values and settings for overshooting